SUHAILSALMAN/CardioScan/README.md

 The application provides a healthcare-themed user interface where users can enter patient information and receive an AI-assisted cardiovascular risk assessment, including the predicted outcome, probability of heart disease, and model confidence.

-> **Disclaimer**
->
-> CardioScan is intended for educational and research purposes only.
-It is not a certified medical device and should not be used as a substitute for professional medical diagnosis or clinical decision-making.

 ---

 # Project Structure